1867: THE LAW DEPARTMENT OPENS ITS DOORS

 2007: CENTER FOR EMPIRICAL RESEARCH ESTABLISHED

-2007: SCOTUS CHIEF JUSTICE ROBERTS VISITS SCHOOL
+2007: SUPREME COURT CHIEF JUSTICE ROBERTS VISITS THE LAW SCHOOL

 Supreme Court Chief Justice John G. Roberts, Jr. heads the panel of judges presiding over the finals of the School of Law’s Wiley Rutledge Moot Court Competition.
 The students’ problem was based on the criminal appeal of a fictional contest winner’s boyfriend, who allegedly threatened a celebrity.
 The panel of judges names second-year law students Samir Kaushik and Renee Waters as finalist champions.